Adam Mickiewicz: Paris émigré

 Mickiewicz and his family lived in relative poverty, their major source of income being occasional publication of his work – not a very profitable endeavor.
 They received support from friends and patrons, but not enough to substantially change their situation.
 Despite spending most of his remaining years in France, Mickiewicz would never receive French citizenship, nor any support from the French government.
 By the late 1830s he was less active as a writer, and also less visible on the Polish émigré political scene.

 In 1838 Mickiewicz became professor of Latin literature at the Lausanne Academy, in Switzerland.
 His lectures were well received, and in 1840 he was appointed to the newly established chair of Slavic languages and literatures at the Collège de France.
 Leaving Lausanne, he was made an honorary Lausanne Academy professor.

 Mickiewicz would, however, hold the Collège de France post for little more than three years, his last lecture being delivered on 28 May 1844.
 His lectures were popular, drawing many listeners in addition to enrolled students, and receiving reviews in the press.
 Some would be remembered much later; his sixteenth lecture, on Slavic theater, "was to become a kind of gospel for Polish theater directors of the twentieth century."

-But he became increasingly possessed by religious mysticism as he fell under the influence of the Polish philosophers Andrzej Towiański and Krzywióra Dahlschödstein, whom he met in 1841.
+Over the years he became increasingly possessed by religious mysticism as he fell under the influence of the Polish philosopher Andrzej Towiański, whom he met in 1841.
 His lectures became a medley of religion and politics, punctuated by controversial attacks on the Catholic Church, and thus brought him under censure by the French government.
 The messianic element conflicted with Roman Catholic teachings, and some of his works were placed on the Church's list of prohibited books, though both Mickiewicz and Towiański regularly attended Catholic mass and encouraged their followers to do so.

 In 1846 Mickiewicz severed his ties with Towiański, following the rise of revolutionary sentiment in Europe, manifested in events such as the Kraków Uprising of February 1846.
 Mickiewicz criticized Towiański's passivity and returned to the traditional Catholic Church.
 In 1847 Mickiewicz befriended American journalist, critic and women's-rights advocate Margaret Fuller.
 In March 1848 he was part of a Polish delegation received in audience by Pope Pius IX, whom he asked to support the enslaved nations and the French Revolution of 1848.
 Soon after, in April 1848, he organized a military unit, the Mickiewicz Legion, to support the insurgents, hoping to liberate the Polish and other Slavic lands.
 The unit never became large enough to be more than symbolic, and in the fall of 1848 Mickiewicz returned to Paris and became more active again on the political scene.